-RQ2: Do traditional machine learning classifiers outperform CNN for the task of linguistic smell detection (i.e., are Fu and Menzies results reproducible?)
+RQ2: Do traditional ML classifiers outperform CNN for linguistic smell detection?

 Table IV shows how both manually tuned and Bayesian optimization tuned traditional machine learning classifiers perform on the dataset.
-We vary the parameters of these ML classifiers as described in Section II-B. Table IV shows the results of these configurations with ROC values at least
+We vary the parameters of these ML classifiers as described in Section II-B. Table IV shows the results of these configurations with ROC values at least greater than 0.70.
+Considering the manually tuned classifiers,

-TABLE III

-CNN PERFORMANCE FOR VARIOUS CONFIGURATIONS
+TABLE III CNN PERFORMANCE FOR VARIOUS CONFIGURATIONS